 I’m a filmmaker or sketch group and I have this really cool idea for a live show that includes videos…

 Let’s hear it!
-Contact us directly (HellYesFestFilm AT gmail.com) with your idea and we’ll try to make it happen.
-Hell Yes Fest has featured live podcast recordings, sketch retrospectives, and even panel discussions in the past three years so we are always on the lookout for new show ideas that don’t fall under the normal category of film screenings.
+Contact us with your idea and we’ll try to make it happen.
+Hell Yes Fest has featured live podcast recordings, sketch retrospectives, and even panel discussions in past years, so we are always on the lookout for new show ideas that don’t fall under the normal category of film screenings.